- Outdoor Spaces

-- Meeting Services
+- Services & Policies

 Plastic waste and marine litter, including microplastics, pose a serious threat to the health of our oceans, waterways and well-being.
 Only 9% of single-use plastics in Canada are recycled and in Metro Vancouver, 1.1 billion single-use items are disposed of each year.
-Some of the most problematic single-use plastics are found in food service such as water bottles, plates, utensils, cups, stir sticks and creamers.
+Some of the most problematic single-use plastics are found in food services such as water bottles, plates, utensils, cups, stir sticks and creamers.

-Reuse For Good In MECS:
+Re-use For Good In MECS:

 • Any polystyrene (Styrofoam) product